dnmfarrell/Perl6-One-Liners/README.md

     perl6 -e 'say [gcd] @list_of_numbers'

-Calculate GCM of numbers 20 and 35 using Euclid's algorithm
+Calculate GCD of numbers 20 and 35 using Euclid's algorithm

     perl6 -e 'say (20, 35, *%* ...
 0)[*-2]'